greenlight2k/RimWorldSaveManager/README.md

 #### Disclaimer: Use at your own risk, I am not responsible for your loss of progress. ####

 ### ChangeLog ###
+#### v0.7.1.0 ####
+* Add item editing for pawn apparel and equipment
+* Add item editing for items on ground (StackCount is ignored as there are mods to change it)
+* Add options to full grow all plants, set quality and health for all items and remove all filth
+* Add option to copy colonists and animals (Thanks @RealWorld666 for the idea)
+* Bugfixes
 #### v0.7.0.0 ####
 * Bugfixes
 * Add Support for Version 1.0